If we are going to live in a certain way as the church, then we need to know what the church is. So:

 One popular belief is that the church is a building.
-Even though that belief is false, the building you attend church in is not the house of God, it does have some biblical basis.
+Even though that belief is false, the building in which you attend church is not the house of God, it does have some biblical basis.
 In the Old Testament, the Temple was the house of God.
 It was where God lived, where He resided.

 When you move into the New Testament, however, the Temple is no longer seen as the place where God resides.
 Instead, God resides in us, which makes us the Temple of God.
 Paul makes this clear in another one of his letters.
 Writing to the Corinthians he says,

 “Do you not know that you are God’s temple and that God’s Spirit dwells in you?
 If anyone destroys God’s temple, God will destroy him.
 For God’s temple is holy, and you are that temple.”
 (1 Co 3:16–17)

 We, then, are the Temple of God, which means the building you attend worship in, no matter how nice and elaborate, isn’t the house of God.

 If church buildings aren’t the church, then what is the Church?